 - Create your own web site

-- Join an agency: You can join an agency that already has clients that’s looking for somebody with your skills
+- Join an agency: You can join an agency that already has clients looking for somebody with your skills

 I hope you’ve enjoyed my Introduction to Freelancing video.
 If you’d like for us to continue creating videos like this please subscribe to this channel and hit like and that will encourage me to create more freelancing videos.
 I am currently putting together a freelancer mentorship program so send me a contact through either the comments on YouTube here or through this website if you would like to find out more about my mentorship program for freelancers.
 Thanks so much for listening.